These links are to other Navy-related websites. Not much here now but it will gradually grow. Please let me know

 - HMCS Cornwallis.
 Website of the

 Cornwallis Military Museum.
-They have a large collection of graduation photos available for download.
+There is a large collection of graduation photos available for download.

 - CFB Esquimalt Naval & Military Museum.